Get Rich Quick Porky: Summary

 Returning to Porky, he hits a small squirt of oil that disappears quickly; when he hits the same spot again with his pickaxe, he discovers a piece of the sprinkler system and realizes he's been conned.
 An angry Porky confronts Gusher and demands his money back, but Gusher (feigning sincerity) offers only one dollar in return for the deed.
 Porky, reluctantly, begins to hand over the deed.
 By this point Gabby, still astride his jackhammer, is far beneath the earth.
 Just as Porky is about to accept Mr. Gusher's offer, Gabby hits a large vein of natural crude oil, which then bursts through the surface and carries all of the major characters high into the air just before Gusher can get his hands on the deed.
 Porky realizes his new wealth and latches onto the deed, with Gusher also getting his hands on it and causing a tug of war battle.
 Gabby unintentionally strikes Gusher with the jackhammer, leading the crook to shout in pain and let go of the deed.
 Gabby and Porky fall to the ground, with Porky proudly holding the deed in his hand—only to find that instead, he has the dog's bone.
 A despondent Porky turns away, but his sulking is interrupted by the gopher; silently requesting the useless bone, the cheerful gopher transmutes the bone back into the deed, but only offers to return it if Gabby and Porky give the gopher a 50% share of the deed as "partners."

 Home media

-Get Rich Quick Porky lapsed into the public domain in 1966.
+Get Rich Quick Porky entered into the public domain in 1966 when its copyright was not renewed.
 It has been widely distributed on discount media since then, usually in the form of poor-quality colorized prints.
+The full black-and-white cartoon is featured on Porky Pig 101.